NEW books

 from Rapture Publishing!

-Named a Most-Anticipated Horror Book of 2025 by Paste Magazine
+Named a Most-Anticipated Horror Book of 2025 by Paste Magazine!

 Mother-Eating gleefully penetrates and butchers all you thought was possible in fiction.
 It is a literary impalement.
 Perverted, shocking, and unprecedented.
 Jess Hagemann is one of the most singular and distinct voices I’ve encountered since first reading authors like William S. Burroughs and Georges Bataille.
 There is no literary equivalent to this raw, uncompromising masterpiece.
 It truly exists in its own superior class.”